Alaina Urquhart: Fiction writing

 Alaina Urquhart released her debut thriller novel, The Butcher and the Wren, in September 2022, which was published internationally in more than twenty languages.
 Set in New Orleans, the book follows Dr. Wren Muller, a forensic pathologist who is being terrorized by a serial killer called the Bayou Butcher, known for hunting down and dismembering his victims.

 On September 17, 2024, Alaina Urquhart released "The Butcher Game: A Dr. Wren Muller Novel" which hit number one in new releases on Amazon murder thriller novels.

-Urquhart provides a unique perspective on the thriller genre as she has experience in a morgue, working with experienced pathologists and dead bodies.
-She can realistically describe decomposition, anatomy, and the procedural process of autopsy.
-Her experience researching the motivations, backgrounds, and criminal behavior of killers gives her unique insight into the minds of serial killers.
+Urquhart's fiction incorporates procedural details from her experience as an autopsy technician, including anatomical descriptions and forensic processes.

 In 2022, New York Times bestsellerThe Butcher and the Wren was picked up to be set for a small screen adaption.
 It will be produced by Sister.
 Jennifer Yale will serve as showrunner, and it will be directed by Matt Bettinelli-Olpin, Tyler Gillett, and Chad Villella.